-Easy to use secure solution to review/convert your transactions and import into your accounting software.
-Convert CSV/XLS/XLSX, PDF, QFX/OFX/QBO/QIF to IIF and import into QuickBooks (Win/Mac), (Win/Mac)
+Finally, the solution to import your transactions in the IIF format.
+Convert CSV/XLS/XLSX, PDF, QFX/OFX/QBO/QIF to IIF and import into QuickBooks (Win/Mac), (Win/Mac).
+Review transactions in a readable view before converting

-This tutorial shows how to convert a transactions file to IIF format.
+This tutorial shows how to convert a transaction file to IIF format.
 We will use Bank2IIF utility.

 Make sure you are using the latest version of Bank2IIF.
 Download it from the Bank2IIF download page.
-Start Bank2IIF and select a transactions file (it could be QBO file, OFX file, QFX file, QIF file or PDF file).
+Start Bank2IIF and select the transaction file (it could be QBO file, OFX file, QFX file, QIF file or PDF file).

-Review transactions before converting, check that dates are correct, have the correct year, deposits and withdrawals are in correct places.
+Review transactions before converting, check that dates are correct, have the correct year, deposits and withdrawals are assigned correctly.

 Enter the main Account Name.